angular/material-start/README.md

-# Angular Material-Start (Typescript)
+# AngularJS Material-Start (Typescript)

 This branch contains the final/complete version (i.e. `step-10-finished`) of the [Material Start ES6 Tutorial](https://github.com/angular/material-start/tree/es6-tutorial) branch
 but written in Typescript instead of ES6.

-This project uses the latest master branch of Angular Material to build the application outlined below.
+This project uses the latest master branch of AngularJS Material to build the application outlined below.

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/6004537/14996543/b588eb46-1137-11e6-803c-ce23996c9742.png)

-Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).
+Above is a screenshot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 Also shown is the user experience that will be displayed for smaller device sizes.
 The responsive